1960 – Discovery

-I don't know how much it had to do with Mr Ruddick's influence that stimulated my thoughts, but at this stage I became so much more aware of the world around me and how it worked.
+I don't know how much it had to do with Mr Ruddick's influence that stimulated my thoughts, but I became so much more aware of the world around me and how it worked.
+I was filled with that essential creative combination of ignorance, knowledge and discovery.

 One major realisation was how things could work in reverse and that they were, in fact, exchangers.

-It started with my tape recorder, that I had received for my thirteenth birthday, when I noticed that a microphone and a loudspeaker were precisely the same thing and that they could work in reverse.
+It started with my reel to reel tape recorder, that I had received for my thirteenth birthday, when I noticed a microphone and a loudspeaker were precisely the same thing and that they could work in reverse.
 You could speak into the microphone, amplify the vibrations of your voice, then broadcast it through the loudspeaker.
-Or, alternatively, you could swap them around and speak into the loudspeaker and broadcast it through the microphone.
+Or, alternatively, you could swap them around and speak into the loudspeaker and broadcast it through the microphone!
 Why would you want to do this I thought but realised that is exactly what happens with headphones and hearing aids - tiny loudspeakers.

 Vibrations in the air caused the cone in the loudspeaker or microphone to vibrate and the coil inside then generated a small electrical current.
 That signal then stimulated the coil in the other loudspeaker or microphone to vibrate the cone which in turn vibrated the air.
 It was a signal being captured then reproduced in a different place.
 It was an exchanger.